-8. Changes to the Procedure for the Labor Commissioner to Investigate Employee Complaints and Hold Berman Hearings; Creation of Administrative Fee on Awards (AB 1234)
+7. Changes to the Procedure for the Labor Commissioner to Investigate Employee Complaints and Hold Berman Hearings; Creation of Administrative Fee on Awards (AB 1234)

 Existing law (Labor Code sections 98-98.2) sets forth a procedure for the Labor Commissioner to investigate employe complaints and to provide for a hearing in an action to recover wages and other compensation (sometimes called a "Berman hearing").
-This bill would significantly revise those procedures to increase the defendant's initial duty to produce information in response to claims, increase the Labor Commissioner's initial duty to investigate claims, and impose a 30% "administrative fee" on top of any order, decision, or award.
+This bill would significantly revise those procedures to increase the defendant's initial duty to produce information in response to claims, increase the Labor Commissioner's initial duty to investigate claims, and authorize the Labor Commissioner to impose an administrative fee of up to 30% on top of any order, decision, or award.